 Glue and the nail the latter build together

 After ensuring that your build is level and square, you need to put it together using the finishing nails and glue.
 We recommend that you begin with the front and side panels.
 Use the framing square and speed square again when gluing to ensure that your panels stand at 90°.

-There are some builders that only use glue for securing the desk side panels, although we recommend use of finish nailers to keep them intact.
+Some builders only use glue for securing the desk side panels, although we recommend the use of finish nailers to keep them intact.
 These finish nailers leave small holes that are almost unnoticeable which can be sanded and filled easily and quickly.